theSchein/Bennies/README.md

-# Discovry.xyz
+# Bennies.fun

-This is the main repo for the Discovry.xyz web app.
+This is the main repo for the Bennies.fun web app.
+The goal of this app was to be a wikipedia for NFTs, development it currently on hold for several reasons.
+Mainly due to a lack of ability to monetize NFT information.

 ### The Stack